Debilami/Debilami/README.md

 Hello there 👋 My name is Deborah Adekoya
 ===============================
-Technical writer
+ Web developer | Technical writer
 ----------------

-Deborah Adekoya is a tech writer passionate about creating quality documents for end-users product optimization.
+Deborah Adekoya loves building things for the web and a tech writer passionate about creating quality documents for end-users product optimization.
 She loves learning new technology and concepts in technical writing.

 She creates varying technical documents for various audiences.